RTcmix/rtcmix.github.io/reference/instruments/MBRASS.md

 p7 | pan | 0-1 stereo; 0.5 is middle | yes | yes | default: 0.5 |
 p8 | breath pressure envelope | reference to a pfield table-handle | yes | yes | if 0, value defaults to 1.0 |

-   p2 (amplitude), p3 (frequency), p4 (slide length), p5 (lip filter) and p7 (pan)
-   can receive dynamic updates from a table or real-time control source.
+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   p8 (breath pressure table), if used, should be a reference to a pfield table-handle.

 Author:  Brad Garton, based on code from the Synthesis ToolKit